When Is the Best Time

 We visited Mammoth Cave many times, analyzed hundreds of visitor reports and talked to many local experts to provide you with the best tips in terms of visiting time and best cave tours.

-The best time of year to visit Mammoth Cave National Park is in the quiet winter months with fewer crowds, from November to February.
-The best time of day is in the morning, as the tours are less jam-packed, even in peak season.
+The best time of year to visit Mammoth Cave National Park is in the quiet winter months with less busy tours, from November to February.
+The best time of day is in the morning when the tours are often not fully booked, even in peak season.

-If you are visiting between spring and fall, we highly suggest booking an early morning tour: It's less busy, shorter queues, and a lot more comfortable to join a tour in the morning.
+If you are visiting between spring and fall, we highly suggest booking an early morning tour: It’s less busy, has shorter queues, and is a lot more comfortable to join a tour in the morning.
 Unless you live nearby book the night before in a nearby hotel (check our accommodation tips below) and make a reservation for an early morning tour.
-That way you avoid waiting lines, crowded parking lots, masses of tourists, and busy tours.
+That way you avoid waiting lines, crowded parking lots, masses of tourists or groups arriving with buses, and busy tours.
 It makes your cave tour(s) a much better experience.